Millsy4/12_employee_tracker/README.md

 ## **Description**
 ![Github License](https://img.shields.io/badge/License-MIT-green)

-This project was created to allow people to create and delete notes when they finish them.
-The idea is for it to be similar to a to do list, but the main objective was to learn about express servers and understanding how to create and host our own servers.
+This project was created to learn about interacting with MySQL databases using a node server, as well as to learn MySQL itself.
+With this project you can create, update, and later remove employees, their roles, and the departments of your company (after I go back and implement it).

 ## **Table of Contents**